Statistical Inference for inter-arrival times of extreme events in bursty time series: Introduction

-As will be shown below, in the heavy-tailed waiting time scenario threshold crossing times form a \emph{fractional Poisson process} (Laskin 2003; Mark M Meerschaert, Nane, and Vellaisamy 2011), which is a renewal process with Mittag-Leffler distributed waiting times.
-The family of Mittag-Leffler distributions nests the exponential distribution (Haubold, Mathai, and Saxena 2011), and hence the fractional Poisson process generalizes the standard Poisson process.
-Again as the threshold size increases and the threshold crossing probability \(p\) decreases, the fractional Poisson process is rarefied: The scale parameter of the Mittag-Leffler inter-arrival times of threshold crossing times increases, but \emph{superlinearly}; see the Theorem below.
+As will be shown below, in the heavy-tailed waiting time scenario threshold crossing times form a \emph{fractional Poisson process} (Laskin, 2003; Meerschaert et al., 2011), which is a renewal process with Mittag-Leffler distributed waiting times.
+The family of Mittag-Leffler distributions nests the exponential distribution (Haubold et al., 2011), and hence the fractional Poisson process generalizes the standard Poisson process.
+Again as the threshold size \(\ell\) increases and the threshold crossing probability \(p_{\ell}\) decreases, the fractional Poisson process is thinned: The scale parameter of the Mittag-Leffler inter-arrival times of threshold crossing times increases, but \emph{superlinearly}; see the Theorem below.

-Maxima of events which occur according to a renewal process with heavy-tailed waiting times have been studied under the names ``Continuous Time Random Maxima process'' (CTRM) (Benson, Schumer, and Meerschaert 2007; Mark M Meerschaert and Stoev 2008; Hees and Scheffler 2016; Hees and Scheffler 2017), ``Max-Renewal process'' (Silvestrov 2002; Silvestrov and Teugels 2004; Basrak and Špoljarić 2015), and ``Shock process'' (Esary and Marshall 1973; Shanthikumar and Sumita 1983; Shanthikumar and Sumita 1984; Shanthikumar and Sumita 1985; Anderson 1987; Gut and Hüsler 1999).
+Maxima of events which occur according to a renewal process with heavy-tailed waiting times have been studied under the names ``Continuous Time Random Maxima process'' (CTRM) (Benson et al., 2007; Hees and Scheffler, 2018a, 2018b; Meerschaert and Stoev, 2008), ``Max-Renewal process'' (Basrak and Špoljarić, 2015; Silvestrov, 2002; Silvestrov and Teugels, 2004), and ``Shock process'' (Anderson, 1987; Esary and Marshall, 1973; Gut and Hüsler, 1999; Shanthikumar and Sumita, 1985, 1984, 1983).
 The existing literature focuses on probabilistic results surrounding these models.
 In this work, however, we introduce a method of inference for this type of model, which is seemingly not available in the literature.